Norman Adie: Career

-Adie then founded Screen Arts Corporation and developed his own New York theaters in Times Square and Park Slope, Brooklyn.
+Adie founded Screen Arts Corporation and developed his own New York theaters in Times Square and Park Slope, Brooklyn.
 Adie's decade-long efforts to open a theater in Monroe, New York were delayed by protracted, well-publicized lawsuits and counter-lawsuits resulting from a troubled partnership with One Liberty Properties.
 "Monroe 6 Cinemas" eventually opened in 2008 but went into receivership three years later after Adie failed to pay the mortgage and property taxes.
-Adie operated the Brooklyn Heights Cinema in Brooklyn, New York, for ten years before selling it in 2011 after misappropriating the theater's finances.
+Adie operated the Brooklyn Heights Cinema in Brooklyn, New York, for ten years before selling it to Kenn Lowy in 2011 after misappropriating the theater's finances.
 Adie opened the Foxmoor 7 Cinemas in Marshalls Creek, Pennsylvania in 2006 only to be evicted in 2009 for failing to pay rent.
 Adie's plans to open a movie multiplex in Matamoras, Pennsylvania in 2008 never came to fruition and resulted in a $12.7 million judgment against Adie in 2009.

 Arrest

 On November 23, 2010, Adie was arrested and charged with Federal securities and wire fraud.
-He confessed to the charges in December, 2011 and was sentenced in May, 2012 to 20 months in Federal prison.
+He confessed to the charges and was sentenced in May, 2012 to 20 months in Federal prison.